ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/general/technical_specification.md

 Links provided as part of the input dataset will be used rather than those calculated or weighted in accordance with the rest of this section.
-Providing only one of forward or backward links is not permitted to avoid the method assuming relationships between these links.
+Providing only a forward or backward link is not permitted to avoid the method assuming relationships between these links.
+This restriction does not apply to the construction link

 #### 4.2.1 Link Calculation